stubbsdiondra/stubbsdiondra/README.md

 --->

-Recent Graduate versed in SQL, Excel, Python and Tableau.
-I am seeking data/business analyst or data scientist roles.
-My educational background has pushed me towards a passion for data and using it to tell stories and make predictions.
-My background in research and state environmental management influenced my interest in America’s greatest healthcare and environmental challenges.
+Recent graduate of the University of Rhode Island versed in SQL, Excel, Python and Tableau.
+Strong passion for data and using it to tell stories and make predictions through building dashboards and performing data analysis.
+Educational experiences include aggregating and analyzing unstructured data from multiple sources using Python libraries like Pandas, Scikit-learn, NumPy, Seaborn and Matplotlib.